chidibangzz/updated-portfolio/readme.md

 # Porfolio
 ## Description
-This is Javascript phenomenom based application is intended to highlight my accomplishments as a developer and show off passion for developing., and discover new and exciting games.
-This Javacript based application includes information about myself, my resume, links to get to my pinned projects and bouncing animations so enjoy the fun.
+This Porfolio is a Javascript phenomenom based application it is intended to highlight my accomplishments as a developer and show off passion for creating beautiful, creative content.
+This Javacript based application includes information about myself, my resume, links to get to my top projects and bouncing animations so enjoy the fun.

 ## Table of Contents